Jekyll-Chan/TGLF-Neural-Surrogate-TatyanaV2/README.md

 ## Bring your own data

 This repo contains the training framework only.
 The dataset is not distributed here as it comes from our group's gyrokinetic simulation runs on NSCC Singapore.
-If you have TGLF linear scan outputs in a compatible format and want to retrain or adapt this, feel free to open an issue or reach out directly! 🫡
+If you have high-fidelity scan outputs in a compatible format and want to retrain or adapt this, feel free to open an issue or reach out directly! 🫡

 Your TSV needs at minimum: `kymin trpeps shat q0 omt_i omt_e omn gamma omega is_unstable source`

 ---

 *Author: Tingyi Chen*

-*Email: flyawaypencil480@gmail*
+*Email: flyawaypencil480@gmail.com*